-Kol Ami members are committed to practicing Tikkun Olam both in our individual lives and as a community.
+Kol Ami members are committed to practicing Tikkun Olam/repairing the world both in our individual lives and as a community.
 Throughout the year, our community engages in Tikkun Olam activities including a food drive over the High Holidays, preparing and delivering bagged meals to homeless adults, participating in a community clean-up at a neighborhood park, and collecting blankets and toiletries for homeless adults.
 Additional activities have included gleaning and volunteering to help repair homes.

 We support members’ Tikkun Olam projects they are interested in leading.
 We focus on projects where members can be actively involved and the work addresses a local need.
 It is an honor to participate in the Jewish tradition of helping to repair our world and community.